 Atmospheric Fate: Both hydrogen fluoride and particulate fluorides will be transported in the atmosphere and deposited on land or water by wet and dry deposition.
 Non-volatile inorganic fluoride particulates are removed from the atmosphere via condensation or nucleation processes.
 Fluorides adsorbed on particulate matter in the atmosphere are generally stable and are not readily hydrolyzed, although they may be degraded by radiation if they persist in the atmosphere.
 Fluorine and the silicon fluorides (fluosilicates, silicofluorides) are hydrolyzed in the atmosphere to form hydrogen fluoride.
 Hydrogen fluoride may combine with water vapour to produce an aerosol or fog of aqueous hydrofluoric acid.
-Inorganic fluoride compounds, with the exception of sulfur hexafluoride, are not expected to remain in the troposphere for long periods or to migrate to the stratosphere.
+Inorganic fluoride compounds, with the exception of sollfur hexafluoride, are not expected to remain in the troposphere for long periods or to migrate to the stratosphere.
 Estimates of the residence time of sulfur hexafluoride in aerosols can be transported over large distances by wind or as a result of atmospheric turbulence.
 Fluorosilicic acid and hydrofluoric acid in high aquatic concentrations such as may be found in industrial waste ponds may volatilize, releasing silicon tetrafluoride and hydrogen fluoride into the atmosphere.
 Soluble inorganic fluorides may also form aerosols at the air/water interface or vaporize into the atmosphere whereas undissolved species generally undergo sedimentation.

 Terrestrial Fate: Soils - Atmospheric fluorides may be transported to soils and surface waters through both wet and dry deposition processes where they may form complexes and bind strongly to soil and sediment.
 Solubilisation of inorganic fluorides from minerals may also be enhanced by the presence of bentonite clays and humic acid.
 Factors that influence the mobility of inorganic fluorides in soil are pH and the formation of aluminium and calcium complexes.
 In more acidic soils, concentrations of inorganic fluoride were considerably higher in the deeper horizons.
-The low affinity of fluorides for organic material results in leaching from the more acidic soils with pH below 6, most of the fluoride is in complexes with either aluminium or iron.
-Fluoride in alkaline, deeper horizons.
-The pH 6.5 and above is almost completely fixed in soils as calcium fluoride, if sufficient calcium carbonate is available.
+The low affinity of fluorides for organic material results in leaching from the more acidic surface horizon and increased retention by clay minerals and silts in the more alkaline, deeper horizons.
+The maximum adsorption of fluoride to soil was reported to occur at pH 5.5.
+In acidic soils with pH below 6, most of the fluoride is in complexes with either aluminium or iron.
+Fluoride in alkaline soils at pH 6.5 and above is almost completely fixed in soils as calcium fluoride, if sufficient calcium carbonate is available.
 Fluoride is extremely immobile in soil.

 Aquatic Fate: Fresh Water: - In water, the transport and transformation of inorganic fluorides are influenced by pH, water hardness and the presence of ion-exchange materials such as clays.
 In natural water, fluoride forms strong complexes with aluminium in water, and fluorine chemistry in water is largely regulated by aluminium concentration and pH.
 Below pH 5, fluoride is almost entirely complexed with aluminium and consequently, the concentration of free F- is low.
 Once dissolved, inorganic fluorides remain in solution under conditions of low pH and hardness and in the presence of ion-exchange material.
 Sea Water - Fluoride forms stable complexes with calcium and magnesium, which are present in sea water.
-Calcium carbonate precipitation dominates the removal of dissolved fluoride fluoride from sea water.
+Calcium carbonate precipitation dominates the removal of dissolved fluoride fluoride form sea water.
 The residence time for fluoride in ocean sediment is calculated to be 2-3 million years.